 When the long days catch up with me, I’ll find myself daydreaming of lavish spa treatments and yoga sessions on a white-sand beach – the perfect antidote to the busy life that has become so commonplace for many of us.
 Among my favorite spots for rejuvenating retreats is the perfectly positioned spa at Curtain Bluff in Antigua.
 You walk down a winding path, past the tennis courts and a tranquil lily pond, to a spacious spa that feels like a world unto itself.
-Each of the four treatment rooms boasts expansive views over the water toward islands in the distance.
+Each of the five treatment rooms boasts expansive views over the water toward islands in the distance.
 I sit outside, gentle trade winds caressing my skin, and sip a cup of tea brewed from herbs from the spa garden.
 Seeing, hearing and somehow even feeling the sea make for a sublime spa experience every time I visit.

 Read on for a glimpse of the many mind- and body-nourishing wellness amenities of our Rebecca Recommends partners, from Nepal to Sri Lanka (including Cape Weligama’s new spa, which I can’t wait to visit).
 We hope there’s plenty of “you time” in the months ahead and that these words inspire you to craft the perfect wellness retreats for your clients.

 Good Karma at Dwarika’s Resort